mgrube/SpiderCache/README.md

 SpiderCache
 ===========

-Spider Cache is a distributed Web Caching system intended for use in environments where
+Spider Cache is an automatically scaling, transparent distributed web caching system intended for use in environments where bandwidth is too expensive to waste.